 Watch our video below to learn more about our lab’s top mattress picks for heavy people.

-What to Look for in a Mattress for Heavier People
+What to Look for in the Best Mattress for Heavy People

 If you weigh more than 230 pounds, there are a few unique factors to weigh when choosing a new mattress.
 Below, we’ll discuss these considerations.
 “Selecting the right mattress with optimal support and comfort is crucial for heavy people — even more so than for the average sleeper,” says Dr. Pranshu Adavadkar, M.D. and member of the Sleep Foundation Medical Advisory Board.